Coderad32/Coderad32/README.md

 If you wish to connect with me, find follow share /submit a pull request to the repo/ of your choosing.

+If you need to get ahold of me find me on X.com/coderad32 and drop a message and ill see it.

 ## Places I Goto

 - X           → [@Coderad32](https://x.com/Coderad32)